cyrill-martin/kmapper.com/src/sites/_en/prototyping.md

 image: circles_en_lato-2-color.png
 ---

-Based on your data and information architecture, you will receive a working prototype application to validate your concept and iteratively adapt it:
+Based on your data and information architecture, you will receive a working prototype or fiapplication to validate your concept and iteratively adapt it.

-- securely hosted in the cloud
-- accessible via browser, no own infrastructure required
-- based on live or test data
-- comprehensively documented

 With the validated prototype, you move to the next project phase.